 If we’re to follow the trends of Tesla, we can very much assume that we’ll start to be dominated by electric cars any day now.
 Between 2013 and 2017, the electric car giant saw a growth rate of 621%, putting them among the top 3 fastest growing car brands for 2017.

 Obviously there are many different private number pates for each of these vehicles mentioned above.
 The most popular would have to be "BMW" followed by "MG" and Mercedes where the example numbers would be 123 BMW - 7 MG - 8 MB.
 CarReg have many of these types of private number plates in stock.
-You can see them here
+Click here to view.

 We have many more ideas for vehicle makes and models here.